The best apps to learn French in 2025

 The Premium Pimsleur app option consists of those 30 lessons of 30 or so minutes for each level you purchase.
 It also includes exercises and review materials for each lesson.
 Most of these are actually what you'd expect from a standard app, even a free one: flash cards, speaking exercises, fill-in-the blank sentences and the like.
 There are also audio lessons for selected grammar and culture concepts.

-Bottom line: Pimsleur is excellent for audio-focused learners, but if you need visual transcripts and more conversational French, French Together combines audio practice with written support.
+Bottom line: Pimsleur is excellent for audio-focused learners, but if you need visual transcripts and more conversational French, Copycat Cafe combines audio practice with written support.

 Pimsleur offers subscription plans with a 7-day free trial: